westridaz/Merge/README.md

 ```
 systemctl status merge #To check if Merge service is running
-systemctl start merge #To start CerberusNG service
+systemctl start merge #To start Merge service
-systemctl stop merge #To stop CerberusNG service
+systemctl stop merge #To stop Merge service
-systemctl is-enabled merge #To check if merge service is enabled on boot
+systemctl is-enabled merge #To check if Merge service is enabled on boot
 ```
 ***